Terminal API

 The integration works with a checkout flow as follows:

 1. Pair a Square Terminal and a POS application using the Devices API.
-Follow the steps in this guide to complete the pairing: POS Application Integration with the Terminal API.
-Return to this page when you've successfully paired the Square Terminal and the POS application.
+To complete the pairing, follow the steps in POS Application Pairing with Square Terminal.

 2. Send requests for payment checkouts with the Terminal API.
 Learn how the checkout process works in the next section.